pyeventsourcing/eventsourcing/docs/topics/application.rst

 string.
 An SQLAlchemy thread-scoped session facade will be setup using the ``uri`` value.

+As you can see, this example will use SQLite to manage an in memory relational database (which is also the default).

 .. code:: python

     uri = 'sqlite:///:memory:'

-As you can see, this example is using SQLite to manage an in memory relational database (which is also the default).
 You can change ``uri`` to any valid connection string.

 Here are some example connection strings: for an SQLite